BVISAIL

 Weather in Antigua and Barbuda

-The best time to explore Barbuda is from December to April.
-The average daily high temperature is about 82°F in January and February and around 86°F from June to September.
+The best time to visit Barbuda is from December to April.
+Expect high temperature around 82°F in January and February.
+While around 86°F from June to September.
 The climate in Barbuda is tropical, all year round.

-For the most part, a cooler, relatively dry season can be found from January to the end of April.
+Most parts have a cooler, relatively dry season from January to the end of April.
 The water temperature is warm enough for swimming all year round.
 It seldom falls below the average of 75°F.

 Places to See

 • Princess Diana Beach and Pink Sand Beach – Stunningly beautiful beaches.
-Walk on white sand that is seasonal pink in appearance.
-You will have a good chance to see it pink from October through January.
-The beaches are at their “pinkest” just after groundswells, when crushed fragments of pink shells are churned up by the ocean and then deposited on the western and southern coast.
+Walk on white sand that is seasonal pink in appearance from October through January.
+Pinkest beaches appear after groundswells churn pink shells, depositing them on west/south coasts.
 Both beaches offer ultra seclusion and a feeling of being close to nature.

 • Frigate Bird Sanctuary – Codrington Lagoon.
 This is in fact home to one of the largest frigate bird colonies in the world and a must-see while in Barbuda.
-The area is only accessible with a local guide.
-Ideally, visit the sanctuary during mating season which takes place from September through April.
+Ideally, visit the sanctuary during mating season from September through April.

-• Codrington Dividing Wall – A reminder of one of the darkest chapters in Caribbean history.
-Slavery was central to the island’s economy for a long time.
-Sir Christopher Codrington was the most powerful man in Barbuda during colonial times.
-He leased the entire island of Barbuda from England.
+• Codrington Dividing Wall – Slavery was central to the island’s economy for a long time.
+Sir Christopher Codrington, during colonial times, leased the entire island of Barbuda from England.
 During that time he built a huge “Dividing Wall” that separated the Codrington family from the slaves who worked for them.
-Remnants of this wall are still a reminder of this period.
+Remnants of this wall are still of the darkest chapters in Caribbean sea history.

 Things to Do in Antigua and Barbuda

-• Birding – Barbuda is a birder’s paradise.
-It is home to some 170 avian species including one of the largest frigate bird colonies in the world.
+• Birding – Barbuda boasts some 170 avian species, including one of the largest frigate bird colonies in the world.
 More than 5000 of these black-feathered birds roost here in the mangroves.
 Also look for pelicans, herons, and tropical mockingbirds.
-The Frigate Bird Sanctuary is a nature reserve.
-You are only allowed to enter it with a local guide.
+The Frigate Bird Sanctuary is a nature reserve; which you can only enter with a local guide.

 • Look for wildlife – You can find deer, land turtles, and guinea fowl as well as wild roaming donkeys.
 Horses or sheep freely roam but most have owners.